 It reinforced to me that there was some sort of deficiency in the fact that I was experiencing these things.
 Why does somebody keep a secret unless there is something wrong with telling people?

-Finally, it precluded me from getting the proven therapy and medication treatments that would lead me on a road to improved health.
+Finally, it precluded me from getting the proven treatments that would lead me on a road to being healthy.

 This seems like a large price to pay for some secrecy.
-At the time, though, blinded by sickness, it was tough if not impossible to have this perspective.
+At the time, though, blinded by society shielding me from mental health information, it was tough if not impossible to have that perspective.

 So many have suffered and in some cases even died due to the mental health secrecy imposed by society’s fanatical stigma.
 Maybe my friend Shanee Markovitz, who is V.P. of Refuat Hanefesh, would still have her mother if it were not for her mother’s secrecy.
-Shanee inspiringly wrote about her experiences related to the matter and message in this Forward article.
+Shanee shared her emotional story in this Forward article.